varun-maun-twilio/dh-twilio-voice-android-demo/README.md

 - `deliveryId` — used as the Twilio queue name (sanitised to a safe string)
 - `mode` — either `caller` (enqueues the call into the named queue) or `callee` (dials out of the named queue to connect to the waiting caller)

+**`/rejectCall`** — accepts a POST with an `deliveryId` field which is used to identify the first call in a voice queue with the same name, and update it to hangup the call.
+Note: Production, the call sid should be sent in the parameter to reduce the steps to identify the first call in the voice queue.
+Additionally, the Call Status Sync document will also be updated with the call status of rejected.

 ---